spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ![billboard](https://bracho.xyz/adtech/img/billboard.png "billboard")

 This placement is to be placed directly under the navigation or under the first teaser of the website.
-[This sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).
+[These sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).

 *billboard* | `[970,250]` | `[800,250]`